basarat/typescript-book/docs/classes.md

     return Point;
 })();
 ```
 This is a fairly idiomatic traditional JavaScript class pattern now as a first class language construct.
-Note that `constructor` is optional.

 ### Inheritance
 Classes in TypeScript (like other languages) support *single* inheritance using the `extends` keyword as shown below: